Introduction and Types of Hash Function in Data Structure

 }

-The mid-square method is a good hash function to use with the integer key.
-It squares the key value and then takes out the middle r bits of the result and provides a hash value in the range 0 to 2^r - 1.
-This works well because most or all bits of the key have contributed to the result.
+The mid-square method is a good hash function for the integer key.
+It squares the key value, takes out the middle r bits of the result and provides a hash value in the range 0 to 2^r - 1.
+It will work well because most or all bits of the key have contributed to the result.

-For example, consider records whose keys are 4-digit numbers of base 10, and the goal is to hash these key values to a table of size 100 i.e. a range of 0 to 99.
+For example, consider records whose keys are 4-digit numbers of base 10, and the goal is to hash these keys to a table of size 100 i.e. a range of 0 to 99.
 This range is equivalent to two digits in base 10, so r = 2.
-If the input is the number 4567, squaring yields an 8-digit number, 20857489.
+If the input is number 4567, squaring yields an 8-digit number, 20857489.

-The middle two digits of this result are 57.
-If we observe, all digits of the original key (equivalently, all bits when the number is viewed in binary) contribute to the middle two digits of the squared value.
-So the result is not dominated by the distribution of the lower-order digit or the higher-order digit of the original key value.
+The middle two digits of this result are 5 and 7.
+If we observe, all digits of the original key (equivalently, all bits when the number is in binary) contribute to the middle two digits after taking the square.
+So the final result will not be dominated by the distribution of the lower-order digit or the higher-order digit of the original key.

 The multiplication method for creating hash functions operates in two steps.
 First, we multiply the key k by a constant A in the range 0< A < 1 and extract the fractional part of kA.
 Then, we multiply this value by m and take the floor of the result.
 In short, the hash function is h(k) = ⌊m(kA mod 1)⌋, where “kA mod 1” means the fractional part of kA, that is, kA - ⌊kA⌋.
 An advantage of the multiplication method is that the value of m is not critical.
 We can choose it as a power of 2, i.e., m = 2^p for some integer p.